labex-labs/labex-cheatsheets/docs/cheatsheets/en/cybersecurity.md

 <BaseQuiz id="cybersecurity-chmod-1" correct="C">
   <template #question>
-    What does `chmod 644 file.txt` set for file permissions?
+    What does <code>chmod 644 file.txt</code> set for file permissions?
   </template>

   <BaseQuizOption value="A">Read, write, execute for all users</BaseQuizOption>